ElvinEfendi/elvinefendi.github.io/_posts/2018-11-25-canary-deployment-with-ingress-nginx.markdown

 steering all traffic away from green deployment to blue.
 And for the next deployment you can again deploy green and switch the weight back to `0` etc.

 ### A/B testing
-This can be achieved using mix of business logic implemented in the backend service and `cookie-by-header` annotation.
+This can be achieved using mix of business logic implemented in the backend service and `cookie-by-cookie` annotation.
 For example let's say you want to show the new version of your app to only users under 30 years old.
 You can then configure

 ```